-Murphy Ranch Hike: Trail Guide • Abandoned World War 2 Fortress in LA
+Murphy Ranch Hike Trail Guide • Best Hikes in LA

-Almost 80 years later, we can see that their dream was all but shattered.
-What was suppose to be a "White House for Hitler", as some call it, is now decaying tangles of metal and concrete hidden nonchalantly in the rolling hills of LA, just outside of Santa Monica.
+Almost 80 years later, we can see that their dream was shattered.
+What was suppose to be a "White House for Hitler", as some call it, is now decaying tangles of metal and concrete in the rolling foothills of the Santa Monica Mountains.

 What is Murphy Ranch?